RedHatEMEA/FusePoC/README.md

 > fabric:create --clean

-- Tell the fabric about the offline Maven repo
+- Wait for 30 seconds and then modify the fabric profile

 > fabric:profile-edit --pid org.fusesource.fabric.agent/org.ops4j.pax.url.mvn.repositories='file:///vagrant/fuse-poc-offline-repo/target/features-repo@snapshots@id=poc' default

 - Run the Karaf script to deploy the PoC

-> source mvn:com.mycompany/fuse-poc-features/1.0.0-SNAPSHOT/karaf/fuse-poc-create
+> source mvn:com.mycompany/fuse-poc-features/1.0.0-SNAPSHOT/karaf/create

+- Check the new container has started up successfully.
+Run the following command and check container1 status is success

+> container-list

+- Test the camel route.
+Browse to http://192.168.33.10:9090/route/accountservice/account/1234 and you should get a JSON response

 Not using Vagrant